arsperger/ws-registrar/README.md

 A very simple Websocket server written in Go, meant for use with *WebRTC clients only*.

 Main goal and motivation for this repo is having simple service to test load balancing and scaling scenarios with WebRTC clients.
 HTTP/1.1 upgrade request will negotiate websocket connection and switch to SIP subprotocol.
-Any requests from WebRTC clients will be responded with `200 OK` - it assumes that only REGISTER is sent, so the client will be successfuly registered and then stay idle.
+Any subsequent requests from WebRTC clients will be responded with `200 OK` - it assumes that only REGISTER is sent, so the clients will be successfully registered and then stay idle.

 Note: any request from websocket client will be responded with text based `SIP 200 OK` response